Arshsohal02/Simple-Calculator/README.md

 # Simple-Calculator
-This is a basic calculator created using basics of html, css and javascript.
+This is a basic calculator created using basics of HTML/CSS and JAVASCRIPT.